tet3/jht-site/index.md

 ---
 layout: home
 header:
-  title: 'A Lighter Heart EP coming July 1!'
+  title: 'A Lighter Heart EP released July 1!'
   text: >
-    Three new tracks about love, family, and joy to brighten the bizarro world of 2020.
+     A jubilant celebration of personal freedom, a bittersweet reflection on childhood, an ode to friendship.
   action: # action button is optional
-    label: Find Out More
+    label: Listen & Download
     url: '#about'